Hay

 abuse, and/or starvation from which they have been rescued.

-us to continue helping these less fortunate creatures by donating
+help us to continue helping these less fortunate creatures by

-whatever amount you can.
-And know that you have done your part
+donating whatever amount you can.
+And know that you have done

 Donations In Lieu of Gifts or Flowers